A monopole invariant for families of contact structures: Introduction

-where the top row is the long exact sequence of the mapping cone of $U$ in Floer homology, the bottom row is Wang's long exact sequence for the fibration (\ref{evcontact}), the vertical arrows $\mathbf{c}$ denote the families contact invariant (\ref{invtmap}), and $\widetilde{\mathbf{c}}$ is another natural families invariant which is to be constructed in \S \ref{trianglessection}. \end{thm}
+where the top row is the Gysin exact sequence, the bottom row is the Wang exact sequence of the fibration (\ref{ev}) and $\fctilde$ is another "families contact invariant" that we construct in \S \ref{trianglessection}. \end{Theorem}

-Very roughly, the invariant $\widetilde{c}$ again counts solutions $(A, \Phi )$ to the Seiberg-Witten equations on the $4$-manifold $Z^+ \cong \R \times Y$, together with solutions that satisfy a certain evaluation constraint: that the spinor $\Phi$ restricts at \textit{some} slice $t \times Y$ to a configuration which lies in the fibre of the map (\ref{evgauge}) over a fixed line $l \in \C P^1$.